-We consider the sale of cover assets the issuer's primary route to addressing unmitigated refinancing risks and assume a fire-sale discount on the nominal value which we size depending on our assessment of the relevant market(s).
+In the event of the issuer's insolvency, the legal frameworks might stipulate that the special administrator can sell assets of the cover pool or use them as a guarantee for liquidity operations if liquidity shortfalls are anticipated.
+Typically, CRA considers the sale of cover assets the issuer ́s primary route to addressing unmitigated refinancing risks and assume a fire-sale discount on the nominal value, which we measure depending on our assessment of the relevant markets (see "Cash flow model assumptions").
 In the case of a sale of cover pool assets to meet financial obligations, the cover pool administrator will need to find a buyer or sell in the secondary market part of the cover pool assets to overcome temporary refinancing requirements.
-We typically assume that a sale of assets will occur at a discount to the nominal value and size such discount on the basis of observable (historical) market value spreads, i.e. secondary market RMBS, CB secondary market spreads and spreads on comparable and relevant securities and other indicative sale prices of similar assets, if available, stressed to the tested rating-level and including reasonable cost assumptions.

-3.4.3 Other Liquidity Risks
+3.4.4 Other liquidity risks

 A number of additional events may pose a threat to liquidity and will be assessed by Creditreform Rating during the rating process.
-These may include, for example, payment interruptions following an issuer default while the special administrator takes over the management of the pool; uncertainty with respect to the effectiveness of legal provisions to protect liquidity if these have not been tested in court; and counterparty risks such as the default or termination of swaps (also see "Counterparty Risk").
+These may include, for example, payment interruptions following an issuer default while the special administrator takes over the management of the pool; uncertainty with respect to the effectiveness of legal provisions to protect liquidity if these have not been tested in court; and counterparty risks such as the default or termination of swaps (also see "Counterparty risk").

-3.5 Credit- and Portfolio Risk
+3.5 Credit- and portfolio risk

-3.5.1 Cover Pool Asset Analysis
+3.5.1 Cover pool asset analysis